History of longitude: Longitude before the telescope

-Ancient Hindu astronomers were aware of the method of determining longitude from lunar eclipses, assuming a spherical earth.
-The method is described in the Sûrya Siddhânta, a Sanskrit treatise on Indian astronomy thought to date from the late 4th century or early 5th century CE.
+Ancient Hindu astronomers were aware of the method of determining longitude from lunar eclipses, assuming a spherical Earth.
+The method is described in the Sûrya Siddhânta, a Sanskrit treatise on Indian astronomy thought to date from the late 4th century or early 5th century AD.
 Longitudes were referred to a prime meridian passing through Avantī, the modern Ujjain.
 Positions relative to this meridian were expressed in terms of length or time differences, but degrees were not used in India at this time.
 It is not clear whether this method was put into practice.

-Islamic scholars knew the work of Ptolemy from at least the 9th century CE, when the first translation of his Geography into Arabic was made.
+Islamic scholars knew the work of Ptolemy from at least the 9th century AD, when the first translation of his Geography into Arabic was made.
 He was held in high regard, although his errors were known.
 One of their developments was to add more locations to Ptolemy's geographical tables with latitudes and longitudes, and in some cases improving the accuracy.
 The methods used to determine most of the longitudes are not given, but a few accounts do give details.
 Simultaneous observations of two lunar eclipses at two locations were recorded by al-Battānī in 901, comparing Antakya with Raqqa, determining the difference in longitude between the two cities with an error less than 1°.
 This is considered the best that can be achieved with the methods then available – observation of the eclipse with the naked eye, and determination of local time using an astrolabe to measure the altitude of a suitable "clock star".
-Al-Bīrūnī, early in the 11th century CE, also used eclipse data, but developed an alternative method involving an early form of triangulation.
+Al-Bīrūnī, early in the 11th century AD, also used eclipse data, but developed an alternative method involving an early form of triangulation.
 For two locations differing in both longitude and latitude, if the latitudes and the distance between them are known, as well as the size of the earth, it is possible to calculate the difference in longitude.
 With this method, al-Bīrūnī estimated the longitude difference between Baghdad and Ghazni using distance estimates from travellers over two different routes (and with a somewhat arbitrary adjustment for the crookedness of the roads).
 His result for the longitude difference between the two cities differs by about 1° from the modern value.
 Mercier (1992) notes that this is a substantial improvement over Ptolemy, and that a comparable further improvement in accuracy would not occur until the 17th century in Europe.

 While knowledge of Ptolemy (and more generally of Greek science and philosophy) was growing in the Islamic world, it was declining in Europe.
 John Kirtland Wright's (1925) summary is bleak: "We may pass over the mathematical geography of the Christian period [in Europe] before 1100; no discoveries were made, nor were there any attempts to apply the results of older discoveries. ...
 Ptolemy was forgotten and the labors of the Arabs in this field were as yet unknown".
-Not all was lost or forgotten; Bede in his De naturum rerum affirms the sphericity of the earth.
+Not all was lost or forgotten; Bede in his De natura rerum affirms the sphericity of the earth.
 But his arguments are those of Aristotle, taken from Pliny.
 Bede adds nothing original.